 Until such time as HPV primary screening is implemented, HPV tests need to meet the current Guidelines for Cervical Screening in New Zealand.

 The most noticeable change for women will be that cervical screening will only be needed once every five years as opposed to every three years.

 Your smear taker will take a sample just as before.
 What will change is the way the sample is tested in the laboratory.
 The sample taken by your smear taker will first be tested for the presence of HPV.

-Women with other types of high-risk HPV will automatically have cytology performed on their samples to determine whether they are high or moderate risk for abnormal cell changes to help doctors make the best assessment and treatment decisions.
-This is known as reflex testing.
+Women with other types of high-risk HPV will automatically have cytology performed on their samples to determine whether they are high or moderate risk for abnormal cell changes and to help doctors make the best assessment and treatment decisions.

 The diagram below illustrates the cervical screening pathway.

-The change to HPV primary screening is likely to occur in 2018.
-Until the change, women should continue to get their cervical cytology samples taken when they are due and they should continue to be immunised against HPV if they are eligible to do so.
+Until the programme changes, women should continue to get their cervical cytology samples taken when they are due and should continue to be immunised against HPV if they are eligible.

 A key priority for the Ministry of Health is to improve access to cervical screenings for women who have never been screened or who have less cervical screening tests than recommended.
 The Ministry would like to see all women screened.

 Extra support for women who have trouble accessing services is available.
 For more information go to the Ministry of Health’s National Cervical Screening Programme webpage.